foolmarks/images_to_tfrec/README.md

-# images_to_tfrec
+# Convert images to TensorFlow TFRecords format

-Convert images to TensorFlow TFRecords format
+Work in progress